PnS2018/holder/README.md

-Run Model_trainer to train a model
+There are 2 different Models in this; to train model 1 execute Model_trainer.

+To train model 2 execute Model_trainer2.

+Both need the same Datasturcture

 To be able to run make a Folder named Pi_Pictures and insert the following dataset to it: